projectcontour/contour/design/configuration-crd.md

 Contour will require a new flag (`--contour-config`), which will allow for customizing the name of the `ContourConfiguration` CRD that is it to use.
 It will default to one named `contour`, but could be overridden if desired.
+The ContourConfiguration referenced must also be in the same namespace as Contour is running, it's not valid to reference a configuration from another namespace.
 The current flag `--config-path`/`-c` will continue to point to the Configmap file, but over time could eventually be deprecated and the short code `-c` be used for the CRD location (i.e. `--contour-config`) for simplicity.
 The Contour configuration CRD will still remain optional.
 In its absence, Contour will operate with reasonable defaults.